bdytx5/neptun_to_wandb_exporter/README.md

 # Neptune Exporter

+Note -- pass the --rich arg to upload rich media in W&B format

 Neptune Exporter is a CLI tool to move Neptune experiments (version `2.x` or `3.x`) to disk as parquet and files, with an option to load them into MLflow or Weights & Biases.

 ## What it does